Various members of the National Trust team write for our blog. Here’s a quick who’s who of our regular bloggers…

 Before moving to London, Chloe worked in Bristol producing events for BIG Green Week and supporting European Green Capital campaign.
 She also spent a few years organising community food festivals across the South-West which championed the benefits of supporting local traders, eating seasonally and good home-cooked food. @F4F_Network.

-Louise is Campaigns Assistant at the National Trust and is responsible for how we effectively communicate our advocacy work.
+Louise is Advocacy Officer at the National Trust and is responsible for how we effectively communicate our advocacy work.

-Before joining the Trust, Louise worked for the Government of Western Australia in the Department of Regional Development.
-There she was part of a team responsible for delivering the Royalties for Regions programme, which grant funded projects to facilitate economic and social development in regional communities across Western Australia.
+Before joining the Trust, Louise worked for the Government of Western Australia.
+There she was part of a team responsible for delivering the Royalties for Regions programme, which grant funds projects to facilitate economic and social development in regional communities across Western Australia.